UPDATED August, 2020

 A content marketer’s job is certainly not an easy one- but you likely already knew that.
 As it gets harder to create meaningful content that will engage your audience throughout all phases of the buyer’s journey, it becomes more important to find ways to automate some of this process in order to save time and scale your efforts.

-Running any type of marketing campaign takes time, there’s no denying that.
-Even in this age of digital marketing dominated by platforms such as Twitter, and more recently Snapchat, where messages are created and sent in an instant, there is still a lot of planning that goes into content marketing for brands.
-Businesses today not only have to create compelling content, but also figure out how to best share that content.
-With email and social media platforms both largely super saturated with content, it can feel like fighting a losing battle to connect with your audience.
-Thankfully, a newer type of marketing has emerged that can not only connect you with your audience better than ever before, but also save you time by way of automation opportunities.
+In particular, brands today not only have to create compelling content but also figure out how to best share that content.
+With email and social media platforms both largely supersaturated with content, it can feel like fighting a losing battle to connect with your audience.
+Thankfully, you’ve got another option that can not only connect you with your audience better than ever before but also save you time by way of automation opportunities.